Brahmatal Trek in December

 Is December a good time for the Brahmatal Trek?

 Yes.
 December falls within the best season for the Brahmatal Trek.
 Early winter.
-Snow begins accumulating above 3,000 m.
-Temperatures: -2°C to -8°C at camp.
-Trail is mostly defined but upper sections may have fresh snow.
-Fewer trekkers — quiet and scenic.
-Shortest daylight hours (sunrise ~6:45, sunset ~5:15).
+Snow begins accumulating above 3,000 m, and the upper ridge may have fresh snow cover.
+Camp temperatures: -2°C to -8°C. Trail below 3,000 m is mostly dry.
+Fewer trekkers — ideal for photography and solitude.
+Shortest daylight (sunrise ~6:45, sunset ~5:15) — the camp routine compresses around this.

 What is the difficulty of Brahmatal Trek in December?